LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

     but it's an easy mistake to make. ex. editor doesn't work because of Object.Screen.app and Object.Linked.Extra.(init_fen, init_pattern) :SaveSliceAllocator
-  - auto save when you make progress instead of keybind. or maybe in the middle of suspend_for_room_change so a few extra are suspended already. keep prev save_data bytes for each puzzle and autosave when one changes?
-  - cmd+w needs to send QUIT_REQUESTED so can auto save then too. maybe that's good enough, doing it hyperactively is really just because im afraid of crashes.
   - cli arg for save path
   - button to reset save file for testing
   - debug program that dumps the primitives in save file as text with field names
   - use that reflection to generate editor ui
   - do the repr for remaining apps
-  - wasteful extra init-suspend-restore cycle on first load.
   - load_world needs to cope with load() returning error. also rn restore() will crash if that happens. also not validating up front that it parse correctly if !active so you might only find out later.
 - ui for resetting a specific puzzle to initial state if you mess it up when you don't understand the controls yet?